-Jim is a financial executive with TTX Company.
+Jim is the Treasurer of Working Bikes and a financial executive with TTX Company.
 He leads the company’s assurance function and advises management and the Board of Directors on matters of risk, control and governance.
 Prior to joining TTX, he was with the public accounting firm of Arthur Andersen.
 Jim has an MBA from the University of Chicago Graduate (Booth) School of Business and has been a CPA since 1984.
 He is a member of the American Institute of CPAs and served on the Accounting Principles Committee of the Illinois CPA Society for over ten years.
 Jim has served on various not-for-profit boards, is a volunteer with CPAs for the Public Interest and was a Grant Review Panelist for the City Arts Program of the Department of Cultural Affairs, City of Chicago.
 Jim became involved with Working Bikes through his daughter, who conducted bike drives in the Beverly neighborhood of Chicago during her high school years.
 After she went off to college, Jim learned that Working Bikes was looking for accounting assistance–and the rest is history.
 Jim is concentrating on implementing an accounting system, among other things, in order to produce high-quality financial information on a regular basis for decision-making and control.

 Amy Little has been a volunteer at Working Bikes since its inception, and a board member for 6 years.
 She manages real estate for a living, while volunteering for groups with an environmental bent, including the League of Women Voters and Working Bikes.
 Amy has a BA in Economics from Wellesley College, and an MBA from Kellogg School of Management, Northwestern.
 She also spent two years in the US Peace Corps in Guatemala, and is fluent in Spanish.
 Amy is married to Lee Ravenscroft and the mother of one son, Magnus, who studies Engineering at Purdue.

-Working Bikes founder and Board President Lee Ravenscroft holds degrees in Elementary Education from the University of Wisconsin and Electrical Engineering from the University of Illinois (a Quadruple E Degree, you could say).
+Working Bikes founder and President Emeritus Lee Ravenscroft holds degrees in Elementary Education from the University of Wisconsin and Electrical Engineering from the University of Illinois (a Quadruple E Degree, you could say).
 As an engineer, Lee worked for Rockwell International, Contemporary Control Systems, and Commonwealth Edison.
 In the non-profit sector he worked with Tecnica and the Nicaragua Solidarity Committee.
 Lee was motivated to start Working Bikes in 1999, after he spotted a truck loaded with bikes on its way to the dump.
 He followed the truck and collected the bikes, returning most Mondays for the next five years.
 Looking to the work of Bikes Not Bombs, Pastors for Peace, and the American Friends Service Committee, Lee’s bike salvaging evolved into the organization that would become Working Bikes.